enjaku4/rabarber/README.md

 ### Additive Rules

-Rules are additive across inheritance chains and for the same actions:
+Authorization rules are additive - they combine across inheritance chains and when defined multiple times for the same action:

 ```rb
 class BaseController < ApplicationController